olgadet/bookdown-mlbiostatistics/docs/105-math-integration.md

 **Learning outcomes**

-- to be able to explain what integration
+- to be able to explain what integration is
 - to be able to explain the relationship between differentiation and integration
-- to use integration to find functions based on derivatives in simple cases
+- to be able to integrate simple functions
-- to use integration to calculate the area under the curve
+- to to able to use integration to calculate the area under the curve in simple cases

 ## Reverse to differentiation
 - when a function $f(x)$ is known we can differentiate it to obtain the derivative $f'(x)$